absurdprofit/react-motion-router/README.md

     React Motion Router
 </h1>

-Declarative routing library for React ⚛ with page transitions and animations 🚀.
+Declarative routing library for React ⚛ with 60FPS page transitions and animations 🚀.
+Out of the box support for Shared Element Transitions 🤩.
 Under Development 🧪.
 Based on React Router and React Navigation.

 #### [Demo](https://router.nxtetechnologies.com)